Cray-HPE/docs-csm/operations/network/management_network/upgrade.md

 # Upgrade

-Upgrading to a new CSM version without CANU generated switch configs.
+Upgrading switches from 1.0 to 1.0 Preconfig

 To check if the management network is using generated switch configs, log onto a management switch, and if you see a banner with a `CANU version` that means the switch config has been generated.
 ```